-Find out how many children are in the group:
+How many children are in the group?

 Is the group small enough for your child to feel comfortable and safe?
-In general the smaller the group the better.
+In general, the smaller the group the better.

 Are there enough staff members to care for the children?
 Will your child get the attention he or she needs?

 Does the provider or the teacher keep parents informed about what their children do?
 Does this happen daily or at least weekly?
 Does the provider have a conference with each child’s parents at least once a year?
 Are there planned outings in which parents can volunteer to help and attend?
-Are you allowed to drop in unannounced at anytime?
+Are you allowed to drop in unannounced at any time?

 Ask about caregivers’ training and education.
 Are they involved in activities that will improve their skills?
 Check how long caregivers have been working at the center or home you are interested in choosing.
-Caregivers who come and go make it hard on your child to adjust.
+Caregivers who come and go make it hard for your child to adjust.

 Your child’s well being is important.
 When visiting child care sites ask the following: Is there careful supervision of children?
 Does the caregiver have an emergency plan in place?
 Does the caregiver serve nutritious food?
 Does the center or home have a clean indoor and outdoor environment?
 Are the electrical outlets that are accessible to children capped?